fosslight/fosslight-guide-en/scanner/4_binary.md

 2. Check “Exclude” in FOSSLight Report.
     - binary is ['fosslight_bin', 'fosslight_bin.exe']
     - directory is ["test", "tests", "doc", "docs"]
+    - directory is a hidden directory (directory name starts with .)
 3. Extract checksum and tlsh for each binary.
 4. Load OSS information from Binary DB.
 5. Create output files.